Board Profile – Lauren Gauthier

 Compassion Starts Here: An Event to Inspire Action

-Chris Costa of News Center Maine joins us in conversation with our partners: Equality Community Center Greater Portland Health Immigrant Legal Advocacy Program Maine Needs Wednesday, April 9, 2025 5:00 – 7:30 pm Maine Studio Works, 170 Anderson Street, Portland, ME 04101 Get Directions!
-RESERVE YOUR FREE TICKET!!!
-Have you been looking for ways to … Read more
+Chris Costa of News Center Maine joins us in conversation with our partners: Equality Community Center Greater Portland Health Immigrant Legal Advocacy Project Maine Needs Wednesday, April 9, 20255:00 – 7:30 pm Maine Studio Works, 170 Anderson Street, Portland, ME 04101 Get Directions!
+We look forward to seeing you tonight!
+We welcome walk-in registrations for … Read more

 The power of advocacy